Exercise 2 Evaluating The Evidence Answers

 Misinformation is another hurdle.
 In the digital age, false claims spread rapidly, making evidence evaluation even more critical.
 The answers to Exercise 2 might include strategies for fact-checking, such as cross-referencing with

 Beyond fact-checking, learners must develop a habit of questioning the methodology behind claims.
-Practically speaking, was the sample representative?
-The answers to Exercise 2 would encourage students to ask: Who funded the research?
-Worth adding: for example, a viral social media post citing a "study" may omit crucial details about how the research was conducted.
+Was the sample representative?
+To give you an idea, a viral social media post citing a "study" may omit crucial details about how the research was conducted.
+Which means the answers to Exercise 2 would encourage students to ask: Who funded the research?
 Are the conclusions supported by the data presented?

 Real-World Implications